 Introduction

-The construction industry has recognized the significance of Passive House standards, which prioritize energy efficiency, thermal performance, and occupant comfort.
+The construction industry has recognised the significance of Passive House standards, which prioritise energy efficiency, thermal performance, and occupant comfort.
 Airtightness plays a vital role in meeting these standards and ensuring the building performs as intended.
-In this article, we will explore the importance of air tightness testing in the construction process and introduce the innovative Portascanner® Airtight, a micro air leak detector that aligns with Passive House requirements.
+In this article, we will explore the importance of air tightness testing in the construction process and introduce the innovative Portascanner® Airtight, an ultrasonic micro air leak detector that aligns with Passive House requirements.

 What is Passive House?